Some Labradors eat the most astonishing amount of trash.

 Check with your vet if your puppy still eats weird stuff at six months old, or seems to be getting worse.
 And try not to worry if he eats the odd dead bird.
 He will probably digest it without any trouble.

-Does your Labrador eat rubbish?
+Does your Labrador eat trash?

 We hope you found ‘why do dogs eat dirt’ interesting.
 Maybe you have an interesting story too?
 Has your dog ever swallowed something dangerous or weird?
 Tell us your story in the comments box below.